-A large part of ensuring that the infrastructure is secure is to ensure that the software deployed is secure, by eliminating existing software vulnerabilities and preventing the introduction of new ones.
+To ensure the sustainability of the deployed EGI infrastructure it is important that it is sufficiently secure.
+Part of this is to ensure that the software deployed is secure, by eliminating existing software vulnerabilities and preventing the introduction of new ones.
 This is the task of the EGI Software Vulnerability Group.
 This document describes how software vulnerabilities found or reported are handled.